awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

 *Type*: [CognitoAuthorizer](sam-property-api-cognitoauthorizer.md) \| [LambdaTokenAuthorizer](sam-property-api-lambdatokenauthorizer.md) \| [LambdaRequestAuthorizer](sam-property-api-lambdarequestauthorizer.md)
 *Required*: No
 *Default*: None
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *Additional Notes*: SAM adds the Authorizers to the OpenApi definition of an Api\.

  `DefaultAuthorizer`   <a name="sam-api-apiauth-defaultauthorizer"></a>
 Specify a default authorizer for an API Gateway API, which will be used for authorizing API calls by default\.
-**Note**: If the Api EventSource for the function associated with this Api is configured to use IAM Permissions, then this property must be set to `AWS_IAM`, otherwise an error will result\.
+**Note**: If the Api EventSource for the function associated with this API is configured to use IAM Permissions, then this property must be set to `AWS_IAM`, otherwise an error will result\.
 *Type*: String
 *Required*: No
 *Default*: None
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `InvokeRole`   <a name="sam-api-apiauth-invokerole"></a>
 Sets integration credentials for all resources and methods to this value\.